How does the school know if pupils need extra help and what should I do if I think my child may have special educational needs?

 How is the decision made about what type and how much support my child will receive?

 All pupils are fully statemented when they are admitted to the school.
-In addition to the information received from previous schools, the Pre Admission meeting and the statement itself, the school organises an internal Post Admission Meeting (PAM) that evaluates the current provision for each pupil and highlights potential interventions that may enable them to close gaps in learning, raise confidence or address specific learning difficulties.
+In addition to the information received from previous schools, the Pre Admission meeting and the statement itself, the school organises an Post Admission Report (PAR) that evaluates the current provision for each pupil and highlights potential interventions that may enable them to close gaps in learning, raise confidence or address specific learning difficulties.
 This is then supported through our six termly collation of data and analysis that in turn informs us of pupil need and progress and enables us to target additional intervention appropriately.
 If the need arises an early annual review can be called to discuss recent diagnosis and the implications, crisis management, risk assessment, identified additional and much more.

-At The Woodlands Academy we feel that working in partnership with parents/carers is a vital part of ensuring each pupil achieves well.
+At Woodlands Academy we feel that working in partnership with parents/carers is a vital part of ensuring each pupil achieves well.
 As such we are always available to discuss additional needs or issues from outside school that may be impacting on the individual.

 How are parents/carers involved in the school?
 How can I be involved?

-At The Woodlands Academy we strongly believe in a person centred approach to planning.
+At Woodlands Academy we strongly believe in a person centred approach to planning.
 We work closely with Health, Social Care, Home, the students themselves and other agencies to provide all services necessary to enable every child to meet their potential.

 Parents/carers are encouraged to be involved in their pupils learning from start to finish.
 It is a legal requirement that parents are invited to Annual Review meetings and if attendance is impossible, we do everything we can to ascertain parental views on the progress their child is making and their views on the school overall.
 Parents/carers are contacted at least once a week by their child’s Key Worker and if there are any concerns about behaviour or an incident has taken place, parents/carers are informed as soon as possible.

-Toward the end of Year 8 parents and pupils will be invited to attend an Options evening where curriculum choices for Year 9 and Key Stage 4 will be discussed.
+Towards the end of Year 8 parents and pupils will be invited to attend an Options evening where curriculum choices for Year 9 and Key Stage 4 will be discussed.
 Post 16 providers and Career advisors will also attend this meeting and will be able to offer support and guidance relating to long term goals and career pathways.
 This service is extended into Year 9, 10 and 11 in order to ensure appropriate accreditation choices and a smooth transition to Post 16 provision.

 We also have a Parent Governor who attends all Governor Meetings to represent parents/carers of pupils at the school.